Am I automatically considered for all bursaries at Dalhousie?

-How do I get the money?
+How will I receive the bursary money?

 - Open the Interac email and select your bank and log in

-- Enter the correct answer to the Security Question
+- Enter the correct answer to the security question

 - Select an account to deposit the funds